hannahrjiang/LifeguardMessenger/README.md

 # Running the Project

+Begin by downloading LifeguardMessage.ipynb and FAScenarios.csv (the table of First Aid Scenarios).
 To start the ngrok proxy, type the following into the Terminal.
 Note that the port number (in this case, 5050) can be any port that is not currently in use on your computer.
 I found that ports 3000 and 5000 both worked fine.

 ```